 I run in the same circles as a lot of these guys and there’s just a certain level of respect we have for each other because we’ve been through the same things.
 It’s sort of the same with undrafted players.
 Like Kent Bazemore and I played Summer League together and there’s just mutual respect there when you’ve done it the hard way.
 It’s sweeter this way – when you went undrafted, when you played in the D-League, when you played on 10-day contracts, not knowing if you’re going to be on the team in a few days.
 That is a tough situation to be in and I have nothing but respect for the guys who have been through it because I know what it took for them to make it.
 Until you go through it, you really don’t know what it’s like.

 You mentioned the advice you gave to Langston.
 What general advice would you give to a young player who is on a 10-day contract and battling for a roster spot?

 GT: My advice would be just continue to believe.
 Continue to believe.
 I actually gave somebody advice at one point.
 I would tell any young guy to just believe in yourself, play your game and just focus on basketball rather than worrying about anything else.
 If you do things the right way and you’re supposed to be in this league, you’ll make it to the league and stay.

-Interview, Business, Featured, Top, Aaron Brooks, Chris Quinn, Garrett Temple, Hassan Whiteside, Kyle Lowry, Langston Galloway, Trevor Ariza, Charlotte Hornets, Houston Rockets, Miami Heat, Milwaukee Bucks, Phoenix Suns, Sacramento Kings, San Antonio Spurs, Washington Wizards
+Interview, Business, Top, Aaron Brooks, Chris Quinn, Garrett Temple, Hassan Whiteside, Kyle Lowry, Langston Galloway, Trevor Ariza, Charlotte Hornets, Houston Rockets, Miami Heat, Milwaukee Bucks, Phoenix Suns, Sacramento Kings, San Antonio Spurs, Washington Wizards